25 Fun Facts About Norway

 11. Minnesota is the unofficial Norwegian capital of the United States, and more Norwegians live in Minnesota than in any other state.
 Prince, however, was not one of them.

 12. The North Cape bills itself as the northernmost point in Europe.
 The settlement is nearer to the North Pole than to Oslo.

 13. In Svalbard, an island 2030 km north of Oslo, 1050 km south of the North Pole it is required by law to be armed when you leave a settlement due to the danger of a polar bear encounter.

-14. Sognefjorden is the largest fjord in Norway and third largest in the world.
+14. Sognefjorden is the largest fjord in Norway and the second largest in the world.
 It is the longest ice-free fjord in the world and stretches 205 km inland from the ocean.

 15. The Lærdal Tunnel is the world’s longest road tunnel at 24.5 km.
 It was opened in November 2000, and it is well-lit and pleasant to drive through.

 16. The Hardangervidden mountain plateau is the biggest of its kind in Europe.
 It is also the home of the largest reindeer population on the continent.

 17. The Samis.
 Half the world’s Sami population lives in Norway.
 They are a Finno-Urgic people who inhabit a region known as Sápmi, which includes large parts of northern Norway, Sweden, Finland, and the Murmansk region of Russia.

 18. The Stave Church.
 Norway’s most famous architectural «invention» is probably the stave church.
 The singular medieval wood churches look like something straight out of a fantasy novel.
 Today only 28 are left (from over 1000), and a must-see when visiting the country.